tweag/rules_haskell/examples/README.md

 * [**vector:**](./vector/) shows how to build the `vector` package that is found on Hackage (as well as transitive dependencies `primitive` and `transformers`) without using Cabal.
+* [**cat_hs:**](./cat_hs/) is an example of a non-trivial application with multiple third-party dependencies downloaded from Hackage, C library dependencies and split up into multiple libraries and a binary.
+We use a rule wrapping Cabal to build the Hackage dependencies.
+This example requires Nix installed.
+It is used to build (or download from a binary cache) the C library dependencies.
 * [**rts:**](./rts/) demonstrates foreign exports and shows how to link against GHC's RTS library, i.e. `libHSrts.so`.